chrisseaton/chrisseaton.github.io/truffleruby/basic-graal-graphs/index.md

 A *stamp* is information that Graal knows about a value in the program.
 Stamps may convey more information than is expressible in the Java type system.
 For example if we write `x & 0x1234`, then we know that this value is not going to be larger than `0x1234` (`4660` in decimal).
 We can annotate that on the edges and it may be useful for subsequent nodes to optimize with that information in mind.

 The π node that we saw earlier is there to attach extra stamps to a value.
-The idea of π nodes came from work on checking array bounds - the name was arbitrary and doesn't mean anything.
+The idea of π nodes came from [work on checking array bounds](#abcd) - the name was arbitrary and doesn't mean anything according to the author.

 ```java
 private static int exampleFullEscape(int x) {